Use of Service Animals on Campus by Those with Disabilities

-Rather, the need of the individual with a disability and the specific function the dog is trained to perform legitimize the use under federal and state laws.
+Guide dogs used by those with vision loss are the most commonly recognized.
+No licensing or certifying entity exists to legitimize the use of a service animal.
+Rather, the need of the individual with a disability and the specific function the service animal (in most cases a dog) is trained to perform legitimize the use under federal and state laws.

 Individuals who have obvious disabilities, such as blindness or quadriplegia, raise few questions.
 Those with hidden disabilities, hidden needs, such as hearing loss, epilepsy, autism, who use dogs may create questions.

-- Is this a service dog required because of a disability?”
+- Is this a service dog required because of a disability?

 For further inquiry, contact the Center for Students with Disabilities at 310-434-4265 voice or Campus Police 310-434-4300.

 Federal and state laws acknowledge that, "in rare circumstances," access can be limited if health and safety are jeopardized by the presence of a service dog.
 An example is certain designated areas of a medical facility, i.e., nursing program practicum sites.
 Areas that pose a direct safety risk to the dog are probably not reasonable locations for the owner either.

 Mere speculation that the dog might pose a potential health risk to others is not supported by law.
 If a fellow student/faculty or staff states a health problem (e.g. allergy) with the service dog, medical documentation regarding the problem will be required for the ADA/504 Compliance Officer, Eric Oifer at 310-434-8912 to determine the appropriate solution for the situation.

 All members of the college community must behave properly with service dogs.

 - Do not attempt to pet the dog.